|

 Pumpkin Puree Recipe

 If you decide to make some pumpkin puree for your Fall pumpkin recipes.
-Pumpkin puree is easy to make, has a fresh flavour, and freezes very well.
+Pumpkin puree is easy to make, has a fresh flavor, and freezes very well.

 Pumpkin bread pudding served as a dessert in fancy depression dessert dishes.